 Parodied in the "Stuart the Impostor" sketches on All That, in which the insane Stuart would accidentally reveal his status as an impostor & the location of the person he kidnapped through a "So what you're saying…" type of line, even though nobody had even remotely suggested anything of the sort.

-Used by Congressman Bill Thomas in a faux phone call skit during a televised press conference explaining a Social Security plan.
-It was promptly mocked mercilessly on The Daily Show, where the MST3K-style "other side of the conversation" was dubbed in.
+Congressman Bill Thomas participated in a faux phone call skit during a televised press conference explaining a Social Security plan.
+It was promptly mocked mercilessly where the MST3K-style "other side of the conversation" was dubbed in.

 A variant appears on The Colbert Report when Colbert talks to the crew: "Am I right?
 They're telling me I'm right."
 Or, in one instance: "They're telling me I'm wrong? ...I'm very wrong? ...And I'm a bad person?"

 "Yes, I know I'm repeating everything you say.
 Yes, I know it's annoying."